-Generally, groundwater level declines were observed in WY 2022.
-Based on data from 11 wells in the Above Corcoran Clay Principal Aquifer, average groundwater level change was -3.8 ft from fall 2021 to fall 2022.
-Based on data from 17 wells in the Below Corcoran Clay Principal Aquifer, average groundwater level change was -5.1 ft from fall 2021 to fall 2022.
-Based on data from 17 wells in the Outside Corcoran Clay Principal Aquifer, average groundwater level change was -7.0 ft from fall 2021 to fall 2022.
+Generally, groundwater level increases were observed in WY 2023.
+Based on data from 12 Monitoring Network Wells in the Above Corcoran Clay Principal Aquifer, average groundwater level change was +6.3 ft from fall 2022 to fall 2023.
+Based on data from 16 wells in the Below Corcoran Clay Principal Aquifer, average groundwater level change was +19.1 ft from fall 2022 to fall 2023.
+Based on data from 15 wells in the Outside Corcoran Clay Principal Aquifer, average groundwater level change was+2.0 ft from fall 2022 to fall 2023.
 Hydrographs and contour maps of groundwater elevation can be found in Appendix A and Appendix B, respectively.

-WY 2022 is the first year in which the revised undesirable result threshold has been in place; the presence of undesirable results as a result of a second consecutive year of groundwater levels below MTs will be evaluated in the next WY 2023 annual report.
+WY 2023 is the second year in which the revised undesirable result threshold has been in place (greater than 25% of representative wells fall below MT in two consecutive years).
+While the last two years of monitoring data meet the criteria for undesirable results, groundwater levels remain largely above the interim milestones and thus do not represent undesirable results.
 Per DWR's draft Best Management Practice guidance document for sustainability management criteria, "Avoidance of the defined undesirable results must be achieved within 20 years of GSP implementation...Some basins may experience undesirable results within the 20-year period, particularly if the basin has existing undesirable results as of January 1, 2015.
 The occurrence of one or more undesirable results within the initial 20-year period does not, by itself, necessarily indicate that a basin is not being managed sustainably, or that it will not achieve sustainability within the 20-year period" (DWR, 2017).
-Note that all measurements except for one are above the 2025 IM.
+All groundwater level measurements except for one are above the 2025 IM.
 IMs were established to facilitate the Subbasin reaching its measurable objectives for groundwater levels.
-The GSAs expect some level of continued groundwater level decline in much of the Subbasin (as was observed during critically dry conditions in WY 2022) while projects and management actions are developed and implemented, and due to hydrologic uncertainty.
+The GSAs expect some level of continued groundwater level decline in much of the Subbasin (as was observed during critically dry conditions in prior WY 2022) while projects and management actions are developed and implemented, and due to hydrologic uncertainty.
 Many representative monitoring wells were below their MT when the sustainable management criteria were revised in July 2022.
-Thus, the IMs for groundwater levels allow for temporary further groundwater level decline below the MT.
+Thus, the IMs for groundwater levels allow for temporary groundwater level decline below the MT.